Coronary Heart Disease

 How is coronary artery disease diagnosed?

-In addition to a complete medical history and physical exam, tests for coronary artery disease may include the following:
+In addition to a complete medical history and physical examination, diagnostic procedures for coronary artery disease may include any, or a combination of, the following:

 Stress test (also called treadmill or exercise ECG).
-This test is given while you walk on a treadmill to monitor the heart during exercise.
+A test that is given while a patient walks on a treadmill to monitor the heart during exercise.
 Breathing and blood pressure rates are also monitored.
-A stress test may be used to detect coronary artery disease, or to determine safe levels of exercise after a heart attack or heart surgery.
-This can also be done while resting using special medicines that can synthetically place stress on the heart.
+A stress test may be used to detect coronary artery disease, and/or to determine safe levels of exercise following a heart attack or heart surgery.

 Cardiac catheterization.
-With this procedure, a wire is passed into the coronary arteries of the heart and X-rays are taken after a contrast agent is injected into an artery.
-It's done to locate the narrowing, blockages, and other problems.
+With this procedure, X-rays are taken after a contrast agent is injected into an artery to locate the narrowing, occlusions, and other abnormalities of specific arteries.